pantheon-systems/documentation/source/content/guides/domains/05-custom-domains.md

    <Alert title="Note" type="info">

-  If you have a wildcard domain pointed at Pantheon and you have a valid use case to skip this verification for your sub-domains (although it is recommended to prevent domain takeovers), you may request an exemption to skip the verification by contacting Pantheon Support via chat or [ticket](/guides/support/support-ticket/).
+  If you have a wildcard domain pointed at Pantheon and you have a valid use case to skip this verification for your sub-domains (although it is recommended to prevent domain takeovers), you may request an exemption.
+For details, [see this FAQ below](#can-i-opt-out-of-domain-verification).

   </Alert>